- Where is Pine Manor College English Language Institute Located?

 Massachusetts state law requires all students to be covered by health insurance.
 If you do not have your own insurance, you must enroll in the Pine Manor College medical insurance.
 (Please see the medical insurance fees on our application.)
 If you have your own insurance, you must provide proof of coverage prior to your arrival on campus.

 33. How do I apply?

-Please send us the completed application form.
-You can send it via e-mail or fax.
+The easiest way for you to apply is for you to APPLY ON-LINE.
+You can also fill out and send us the completed application form via e-mail or fax.
 Please be sure to fill out all of the information requested.
-We will then send you a confirmation of enrollment with all of your enrollment documents
+We will then send you a confirmation of enrollment with all of your enrollment documents.

 34. Are there special arrangements for groups?